iTs-GoJo/bale/README.md

 ## Notes

 * Make sure to use your correct Bale Bot token.
-* Use offset handling to avoid processing old messages.
 * Async methods must be awaited or run within an event loop.

 ---